ambarjobs/event_driven_monolith/Readme.md

 Further details will be available in a future article that will be referenced here, documenting the project and analyzing the results of the proof of concept (PoC).

-## Work in progress

-This is a **work in progress**.

-Only part of the code was implemented, but what's implemented is functional.

-There are unit tests for all code that is implemented (of course 🙂).

-Below there are the main parts of the project with indication of what has been implemented or not:

-    [x] Sign in
-    [x] Login
-    [x] Email confirmation
-    [x] Recipes importing
-    [x] Basic platform operation
-    [x] Basic purchase mechanism
-    [x] Payment provider simulator
-    [x] Purchasing notifications
-    [ ] Documentation/PoC analysis

 ## Installing the project

 ### Installing docker